Architecture of Norway: Neo-classicism

 The same period saw the erection of a large number of splendid neo-classicist houses in and around all towns along the coast, notably in Halden, Oslo, Drammen, Arendal, Bergen and Trondheim, mainly wooden buildings dressed up as stone architecture.
-By far the largest private house in Norway is the Jarlsberg manor, renovated 1812–14 by the Danish architect Løser for count Herman Wedel-Jarlsberg.
+By far the largest private house in Norway is the Jarlsberg Manor, renovated 1812–14 by the Danish architect Løser for count Herman Wedel-Jarlsberg.

-Christiania, promoted to the status of a capital city in 1814, had practically no buildings suitable for the many new government institutions.
-An ambitious building program was initiated, but realised very slowly because of a strained economy.
+Christiania, promoted to the status of a capital city in 1814, had practically no buildings suitable for the new government institutions.
+An ambitious building program was initiated, but realised slowly because of a strained economy.
 The first major undertaking was the Royal Palace, designed by Hans Linstow and built between 1824 and 1848.
-Linstow also planned Karl Johans gate, the avenue connecting the Palace and the city, with a monumental square halfway to be surrounded by buildings for the University, the Parliament (Storting) and other institutions.
-But only the University buildings were realised according to this plan.
+Linstow also planned Karl Johans gate, the avenue connecting the Palace and the city, with a monumental square halfway to be surrounded by buildings for the university, the Parliament (Storting) and other institutions.
+But only the university buildings were realised according to this plan.
 Christian Heinrich Grosch, one of the first fully educated architects in Norway, designed the original building for the Oslo Stock Exchange (1826–1828), the local branch of the Bank of Norway (1828), Christiania Theatre (1836–1837), and the first campus for the University of Oslo (1841–1856).
-For the University buildings, he sought the assistance of the renowned German architect Karl Friedrich Schinkel.
+For the university buildings, he sought the assistance of the renowned German architect Karl Friedrich Schinkel.

-The German architectural influence persisted in Norway, and many wooden buildings followed the principles of Neoclassicism.
+The German architectural influence persisted in Norway, and multiple wooden buildings followed the principles of Neoclassicism.